Combinatorial decision-making driven by multicomponent surface condensates: Model Framework

-The term $l_j$ is therefore at a global minimum when $p_j=q_k=0$, and $\mathcal{L}$ is at a global minimum when this condition is satisfied for all data points $a$.
+The term $l_j$ is therefore at a global minimum when $p_j=q_k=0$, and $\mathcal{L}$ is at a global minimum of $0$ when this condition is satisfied for all data points $a$.
+Because the loss saturates once the thresholds are met, optimization only requires modest enrichment and depletion.
+However, two surfaces that are highly similar but lie on opposite sides of the decision boundary requires a sharp flip in the enriched output.
+The optimization therefore leverages the collective physics of phase separation, which produces discontinuous switches in composition across a phase boundary, and yields much larger enrichment ratios in practice.

 We minimize $\mathcal{L}$ with respect to $\chi$ and $\vec{\mu}_\text{res}$ over several thousand training epochs using an RMSProp algorithm from the Optax library \citep{bradbury_jax_2018,deepmind_deepmind_2020}.
-Once trained, we evaluate the performance of the classifier using a success criterion that follows from the definition of the loss function: given a test point $a$ of input concentrations, the surface’s steady-state composition must be enriched above $\phi_\text{max}$ in the $j(a)$’th output and depleted below $\phi_\text{min}$ in all other outputs for the point to be considered successfully classified.
-The classification success is therefore
+Once trained, we evaluate the performance of the classifier using the classification success $S_c$, defined as the fraction of surfaces whose steady states fully satisfy the enrichment/depletion criteria:

-where $n_\text{set}=500$ is the number of points in the validation/test set and $\Theta(x)=0$ if $x=0$ and is 1 otherwise.
+where $n_\text{set}=500$ is the number of points in the validation/test set, and $\Theta(x)=0$ if $x=0$ and is 1 otherwise.

 In training the system over $\chi$ and $\vec{\mu}_\text{res}$, we impose several constraints.
-First, since we are modeling liquid phases, we require that energies be of order $k_BT$ and therefore enforce that each entry of the chi matrix has $|\chi_{ij}|<15$, which is $\mathcal{O}(z)$.
+First, since we are modeling liquid phases, we require that energies be of order $k_\text{B}T$ and therefore enforce that each entry of the chi matrix has $|\chi_{ij}|<15$, which is $\mathcal{O}(z=18)$.
+Hence, from eq. \ref{eq:flory-energy}, the typical strength of an interaction energy is $|\epsilon_{ij}| \leq k_\text{B}T$ and comparable to thermal scales, as expected in liquid-like mixtures.
 Second, since we are designing surfaces to only enrich one particular output species, we require that output-output interactions be repulsive, with $\chi_{ij}>10$ for distinct output species $i$ and $j$.
-Third, we enforce that all output species have the same reservoir chemical potential as a design criterion, which is meant to mimic the surface choosing from outputs that are at "identical" potentials in the reservoir.
-Finally, since input-input interactions and input chemical potentials don't affect steady-state behavior in the mean-field limit, they are omitted from the model and not treated as free design parameters.
+Third, we enforce that all output species have the same reservoir chemical potential as a design criterion, which is meant to mimic the surface choosing from outputs that are at ``identical'' potentials in the reservoir.
+Finally, since input-input interactions and input chemical potentials don't affect the steady-state in the mean-field limit, they are omitted from the model and not treated as free design parameters.